Skip to main content

 (5) Ranking the Papers.
 Judges shall read and critique all papers and rank the top six places.
 There can be no ties in these contests.

 (7) Use of Computers.
 Contestants may choose to use their own laptop computers in the News, Feature and Editorial contests.
+No electronic device shall be permitted during the Headline or Copy Editing contests.
 If contestants choose to use their own computers, they shall bring a portable printer, associated hardware, software and paper.
-Spell check, thesaurus and Associated Press stylebook functions may be used if available on the computers.
+Spell check, thesaurus and Associated Press Stylebook functions may be used if available on the computers.
 Students who opt to compose their entries on computers accept the risk of computer malfunction.
 In case of computer malfunction, the contestant may use the remaining allotted time to complete the composition in handwriting or compose on another computer (if available).
 When printing the contest on an electronic printer, the print command shall be started by the time contest time expires.
 Once time has expired, participants and coaches shall not disconnect or connect computer equipment or enter new commands in an effort to print the entry.
 District or regional host sites may provide computers for contestants but are not expected to make those provisions.
 Computers will not be provided at state, but contestants may use their own laptops and portable printers.

 (c) STATE MEET.
 The first place entries in conference A, 2A, 3A, 4A, 5A and 6A will be subjected to a second judging.
 The contestant with the top entry will receive a championship plaque, commonly referred to as “Tops in Texas.”